MoyYuan/cafe/README.md

 - Pluggable news/data retrieval (API or local)
 - Evaluation and experiment tracking modules
 - FastAPI-based API layer
+- File-based caching for Metaculus questions and comments (with force-refresh option)
 - Extensible and easy to onboard

 ## Architecture